lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_work.md

 mastery is never a final destination but an ever-deepening conversation with the mystery.

-Or perhaps even this: mastery is a surrender to the the process itself-the embodiment of humility.
+Or perhaps even this: mastery is a surrender to the process itself-the embodiment of humility.
 To soften our grip on rigid expectations and realize that we are never finished-that there is always more to explore, more to discover.
 The master is not the one who claims to know it all, but the one who